Warsong Glossary and Compendium

 Destroyed: Destroyed cards and captured cards are different terms.
 Cards that are destroyed are placed in the discard pile and not in the Capture pile.
 Any card that is destroyed by a card ability through an attack is considered “a normal/conventional means of destruction” any card that destroys a card that is not a direct cause of attacking is considered a “non-conventional means of destruction”.
 As an example, a card destroyed by a “Lobbed Gobby” is a non-conventional means of destruction where if a card is destroyed by a “Stout-Paw Alpha” it is a normal means.
 Destroyed cards are not scored unless otherwise stated.

-Disengage: This card can choose to attack in only one direction instead of attacking normally.
+Disengage: This card can choose to attack in only one direction instead of attacking normally against all.

-Duelist: When defending, return all adjacent cards, other than the singular attacker, to their owner's hands.
+Duelist: When a card with this feature is defending, return all adjacent cards, other than attackers, to their owner's hands.

-Empty Attack Type: If a card has an empty attack type it is automatically captured when attacked.
-It cannot attack only defend.
-Empty attack type cannot trigger flee or another empty attack type.
+Empty Attack Type: A card with an empty attack type can’t attack and is automatically captured when attacked.
+Additionally, it can’t trigger flee or interact with other empty attack types.

-Flying: Ignore staging and place this card in any open space.
+Flying: Ignore staging and play this card in any open tile.

-Front Quadrant: The Front of the Card and its attack type.
-It is the area located to the right of the card name and type.
-Sometimes this area may be empty, in that occurrence it is considered the Empty Attack Type.
+Front Quadrant: The front side of the card and its attack type.
+This area is located to the right of the card name, type and ancestry.
+If this area is empty, it is considered to have an Empty Attack Type.
+See Empty Attack Type

 Indomitable “Attack Type”: This card can only be captured by the attack type specified.
 It may still be destroyed.